zachary-moote-champlain/tech-journal/SEC335/password-guessing.md

 Judging by the champlain email format, I am making the presumption that the format for faculty when logging in is first initial and last name (ie: agoldstein or jeastman etc) since as students it is firstname.lastname.

 When reading the man pages of the available password guessing tools, I found hydra to be the most user-friendly.

+# Linux Account Struggles
+Unfortunately, I was unable to “guess” three of the linux accounts.
+I did successfully “guess” two, however!
+Those being Joe's and Duane’s.
+Devin’s and Adam’s proved difficult, despite the hint for previous residental locations via White Pages (although, there is a paywall for all the information, so the info gathered was limited).
+Another obstacle with Adam’s was rsmangler not wanting to create mangled versions of Adam’s WP password guesses.